Venkatesh-Bharath/DSA-Full-Course/README.md

  14. Median of two sorted arrays
  15. Majority Element
 # Module 7: Sorting
 1. Implementation of C++ STL sort() function in Arrays and Vector
 2. Time Complexities
 3. Sorting in Java
 4. Arrays.sort() in Java
 5. Collection.sort() in Java
 6. Stability in Sorting Algorithms
 7. Examples of Stable and Unstable Algos
- 8. Insertion Sort  9.
-Merge Sort
+8. Insertion Sort
+9. Merge Sort
- 9. Problems(With Video Solutions)
 10. Intersection of 2 sorted arrays
- 12. Union of 2 sorted arrays
+11. Union of 2 sorted arrays
- 13. Count Inversions in arrays
+12. Count Inversions in arrays
- 14. Partitions(With Video Solutions)
+13. Partitions (With Video Solutions)
- 15. Naive
- 16. Lomuto
- 17. Hoare
- 18. Quick Sort
+14. Quick Sort
- 19. Using Lomuto and Hoare
+15. Using Lomuto and Hoare
- 20. Time and Space analysis
+16. Time and Space analysis
- 21. Choice of Pivot and Worst case
+17. Choice of Pivot and Worst case
- 22. Tail call elimination
+18. Tail call elimination
- 23. Problems(With Video Solutions)
+19. Problems (With Video Solutions)
- 24. Kth Smallest element
+20. Kth Smallest element
- 25. Chocolate Distribution Problem
+21. Chocolate Distribution Problem
- 26. Sorting arrays with 2 and3 types of elements
+22. Sorting arrays with 2 and 3 types of elements
- 27. Merge Overlapping Intervals
+23. Merge Overlapping Intervals
- 28. Meeting the Maximum Guests
+24. Meeting the Maximum Guests
- 29. Cycle Sort
+25. Cycle Sort
- 30. Counting Sort
+26. Counting Sort
- 31. Radix Sort
+27. Radix Sort
 # Module 8: Matrix
  1. Introduction to Matrix in C++ and Java
  2. Printing matrix in a snake pattern